PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 logical Clifford gates: H swaps logical X/Z columns and CX fans some Pauli effects into two output columns.

-The cache deliberately accepts a caller-defined ordered key.
-A physical template compiler should include circuit identity, code geometry, detector schema, temporal horizon, and noise-support topology in that key.
+The frontend cache deliberately uses caller-defined ordered keys.
+A physical template provider should include circuit identity, code geometry, detector schema, temporal horizon, and noise-support topology in its key.
 It should not include instance-only relabeling state.
+The surface providers use bounded LRU caches; there is no second cache implementation in the Rust slicing layer.

 ## Existing DEM integration